infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 ### Composer not in the global system `$PATH`

-When you type `echo $PATH`, you should get something like this
+When you type `echo $PATH`, you should get something like this:

 ```sh
 /Users/infinum/.composer/vendor/bin:/usr/local/sbin:/Users/infinum/wpcs/vendor/bin:/Users/infinum/.rbenv/shims:/Users/infinum/.rbenv/bin:/Users/infinum/bin:/usr/local/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/opt/X11/bin
 ```

-If you don't have the `/Users/infinum/.composer/vendor/bin` part, that means you need to add the composer to the global system `$PATH`, so that it is available for use through your terminal.
+If the `/Users/infinum/.composer/vendor/bin` part is missing, it means that you need to add the composer to the global system `$PATH`, so that it is available for use through your terminal.

 If you are using Z shell, you need to edit your `/.zshrc` file, and add